epinio/epinio/docs/user/tutorials/install_epinio_on_aks.md

 #### Install Ingress In Cluster (for a custom DOMAIN)

 Install ingress first and wait for the `loadbalancer-ip` to be provisioned for the `traefik` ingress.
-Then, you can map the `loadbalancer-ip` to your `Domain Name` e.x `example.com` and wait for it to be mapped.
+Then, you can map the `loadbalancer-ip` to your `Domain Name` e.g. `example.com` and wait for it to be mapped.

 ```bash
 epinio install-ingress